Lawrence2005/Finovax-Quantitative-Researcher-Internship-Summer-2025/Risk-Parity-Portfolio-Strategy-Week3/README.md

 Propose one enhancement to the framework (e.g., dynamic rebalancing frequency, inclusion of volatility targeting, use of alternative risk measures).
 Feel free to research existing academic research reports or industry papers to find related results & recommendations/enhancements

 ## 📦 Deliverable
-A Jupyter notebook, containing clean, well-commented Python code and summary performance tables/plots in Plotly (for interactivity), and a concise report of 4–5 pages summarizing methodology, stress-test results, key insights, and proposed enhancement, embedding summary plots from the notebook.
+A Jupyter notebook that:
-- Coding Standards:
+- contains clean, well-commented Python 3.x code with clear modular functions and each code cell preceded by an explanatory markdown.
-    - Use Python 3.x with clear modular functions.
+- shows summary performance tables/plots, preferrably in Plotly for interactivity
-    - Employ pandas, numpy, and any plotting library (Plotly preferred).
+- employs pandas and numpy
-    - Ensure reproducibility: include a single script or notebook cell that installs or imports all required packages.
+- includes a single script or notebook cell that installs or imports all required packages to ensure reproducibility\
-- Documentation & Presentation:
+and a report that:
-    - All code cells must have explanatory markdown.
+- contains an executive summary, methodology, stress-test results, key insights, and proposed enhancement
-    - Plots should be clearly labeled (axis titles, legends, scenario annotations).
+- embeds summary plots, clearly labeled (axis titles, legends, scenario annotations), from the notebook
-    - The final report should be well-structured with an executive summary, methodology, results, and recommendations.
+- is of 4–5 pages